tca88/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+  **Answer**

+  In server side routing, if a link is clicked on to go to another page, the new page is requested from the server and causes the full web-page to refresh.
+This is due to a new GET request being sent to the server which responds by sending a new document.
+However, client-side routing happens internally by the JavaScript on the page.
+The URL changes but there isn’t a request made to the server.
+Also, in client-side routing, the web-page doesn’t refresh.
+Instead, when a user clicks on a link, JavaScript will prevent a request to the server, and use the resource already available to us via state.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  **Answer**

+  GET Method, which is tied to the “R” (Read) portion of CRUD.
+  POST Method, which is tied to the “C” (Create) portion of CRUD PUT Method, which is tied to the “U” (Update) portion of CRUD DELETE Method, which is tied to the “D” (Delete) portion of CRUD.

-- [ ] Mention three tools we can use to make AJAX requests.
+* [ ] Mention three tools we can use to make AJAX requests.

+  **Answer**

+  1. Fetch API
+  2. Axios
+  3. jQuery Methods

 ## Project Set Up